Fishing In Kenya: The Ultimate Guide

 Kenya’s Fishing Regulations

-If you’re fishing at the coast, the boat needs to have a fishing license, not the angler, so you have nothing to worry about when hiring a charter.
+If you’re fishing on the coast, the boat needs a fishing license, not the angler, so you have nothing to worry about when hiring a charter boat.

-Freshwater fishing will involve needing a license and they are done regionally, meaning for every region you want to fish in, you need to get a license from the fisheries office.
-Again if you’re booking a trip with an operator, they will do this all for you.
+Freshwater fishing will require a license, and they are done regionally.
+You will need to get a license from the local fisheries office.
+Again, if you’re booking a trip with an operator, they will do this all for you.

 Winding-up

-It’s pretty amazing and I’d suggest mixing it up with a few days on the Aberdares fly fishing for trout and then heading to the beach for some serious offshore fishing, you’ll have a fishing safari and beach holiday in one.
+Kenya fish are pretty amazing, and I’d suggest mixing it up with a few days on the Aberdares fly fishing for trout and then heading to the beach for some serious offshore fishing; you’ll have a fishing safari and beach holiday in one!